christianbrugger/logiksim/src/main_winui/README.md

 Right click Solution: Unload Project, then edit project file.

-Make the following changes to the `main_winui3.vcxproj`:
+Make the following changes to the `main_winui.vcxproj`:

 ```xml
 <Project ...>